SECTION: Index E - Purchasing

 Deviations from Policy

-Any deviation from this policy and procedures, where it does not conflict with law, board or UHS policy, must be approved on an individual basis by either the President or the Vice President for Administration and Finance.
+Any deviation or exception from this policy and procedures, where it does not conflict with law, board or UHS policy, must be approved on an individual basis by either the President or the Vice President for Administration and Finance.

 - Texas Administrative Code, Title 34, Chapter 20